-First you need to install and activate our Google Calendar Add-on for LatePoint.
+1. First step is to install and activate the Google Calendar and Meet Add-on.
 You can find it under “Settings -> Add-ons” page in your LatePoint admin:

 Note: Potential issues at this step:

-When you open an event manager, you will see two tabs: Bookings in latepoint and Google Calendar Events.
+When you open the sync manager, you will see two tabs: Bookings in Latepoint and Google Calendar Events.
 First tab shows bookings of the selected agent in your LatePoint database, you can sync either all of them (Sync all bookings to Google link) or pick individually by clicking on a circular arrows icon next to each booking.
 Synced bookings will appear green.

 Two Way Sync